 At Hackness and Wykeham Church of England Schools’ Federation, we believe that the ability to read underpins all learning and allows children to access new experiences, perspectives and opportunities.
 Reading is a skill for life and high quality phonics teaching secures word recognition and decoding skills so that children can become fluent, independent readers.

-For more information about how children learn phonics in our schools, please see our Phonics policy.
+For more information about how children learn to read in our schools, please see our Phonics and Early Reading policy below.

-As your child works their way through the phases of Letters and Sounds, they will be provided with flashcards and activities to enhance what they have learned in school.
-They also receive reading books matched to their phonic knowledge.
-Regular reading practice is essential to help your child to make rapid progress in phonics so children are expected to read aloud to an adult or older sibling at least four times a week.
+As your child works their way through the phases of Little Wandle Letters and Sounds revised, we will provide them with flashcards and activities to help embed what they have learned in school.
+They will also receive reading books that are closely matched to their current phonic knowledge.
+Regular reading practice is essential to help your child to make rapid progress in phonics, so we ask that children read aloud at home to an adult or older sibling at least four times a week.
 Re-reading a text enables children to develop fluency so that they become able to better understand what they have read.